graninas/Functional-Design-and-Architecture/README.md

 - [Buy "Functional Deisgn and Architecture" on Leanpub](https://leanpub.com/functional-design-and-architecture) (_e-book only or a paper book; send me your PurchaseID so I could provide you a paper copy._)

 _N.B.
 I'm currently working on the second book, [Pragmatic Type Level Design](https://www.patreon.com/pragmatic_type_level_design).
-[This is a repo](https://github.com/graninas/Pragmatic-Type-Level-Design) with code samples for this book.
 Your support will be highly appreciated!_

 ### What this book is about?